Kenny1941/Crypto_Bot/README.md

 Steps to get started using the bot:

-1) Sign up for a binance account, you can use this link to create your account:
+1) Sign up for a binance account, using the links below will allow you to use the bots through the binance API:

 In the United States:
 https://accounts.binance.us/en/register?ref=56432230